-A highly contagious lung infection caused by bacteria, a virus or fungi, Pneumonia is a common disease that can have more than 30 different causes.
-Understanding pneumonia is vital because the treatment depends on it.
-Pneumonia is a very serious health condition that should be brought to the attention of a medical professional.
-People think there is only one kind of pneumonia but there are different kinds of pneumonia and each has a different cause.
+Pneumonia is a common disease that can have more than 30 different causes and symptoms.
+It is a highly contagious lung infection caused by bacteria, a virus or fungi, Understanding pneumonia is very important because the treatment depends on it.
+It is a very serious health condition that should be brought to the attention of a medical professional.
+People think there is only one kind of pneumonia but there are different kinds of pneumonia and each has a different causes.

 Types of Pneumonia